AkzhanBerdi/bad_dog/content/posts/fastest-way-to-upload-data-into-postgresql.md

 description: "Learn how to significantly speed up your PostgreSQL data uploads by switching from INSERT to COPY method"
 ---

-> There are only two hard things in Computer Science: cache invalidation and naming things.
+> According to Pareto principal, 20% of your code do 80% of compilation
 >
->                                                                                    -- Random Guy from LinkedIn
+>                                                                            -- Christian Mayer, The Art of Clean Code

-Recently I changed my job from Data Analyst in a Big Tech Marketplace to a Data Product Manager in Agribusiness Enterprise.
+Recently I changed my job from Data Analyst in a Big Tech to a Data Product Manager in Enterprise.
 And I was freaking out of FOMO concerning that Enterprise company would not challenge me enough to stay on point with technical approach to creative solutions.
 I gotta say, that I was wrong and my learning curve is as steep as it should be for anyone who changes the jobs in between to seize the learning opportunity.

 ## The Problem with Pandas Default Insert